 Anahí González.
 Detail: Woman with Spinning Wheel.
 St. John the Evangelist, London, Ontario (Photograph: Anahí González).

 The months passed and I continued visiting St. John's, with my camera and recorder.
 I documented the seasonal changes that occurred in the building.
 I began to perceive St. John's building as a performer.
 The building itself had a relationship with its surroundings, as its stained-glass windows had with sunlight.
 The building and stained-glass windows harmonically connect with the warm light and yard's flora and fauna during the summer.
 The birds sang and the neighbours strolled on the sidewalk, conversing with the church's bells.
 The warm light and sounds filled St. John's with life.
 However, during the winter, the building and stained-glass windows stayed still and quiet.
 The birds stopped singing outside.
 There were no lighting dances on the walls.

-One or more interactive elements has been excluded from this version of the text.
-You can view them online here: https://ecampusontario.pressbooks.pub/symphonyoflights/?p=29#audio-29-1 'Symphony of Lights' was the name we chose to showcase the research and art made about St. John's art.
+'Symphony of Lights' was the name we chose to showcase the research and art made about St. John's art.
 The title encompassed the artistic and cultural history of the building and the research concerning it.
-When thinking about the curational process and the gallery where we would hold the exhibition, Yvonne Williams quote fragment resonated in us: "To paint a window so that it accepts this 'partnership with the sun."
+When thinking about the curational process and the gallery where we would hold the exhibition, Yvonne Williams quote fragment resonated in us:

+"To paint a window so that it accepts this 'partnership with the sun."

 Artlab Installation.
 Artlab, The University of Western Ontario, London (Photograph: Anahí González).

 The Artlab Gallery, which hosted the exhibition, welcomed the viewers with a forceful recording of an organ played by Paul Stanley.
 It was important for us to situate our viewers in a space that echoes the building's ambiance to our own.
 The exhibition held photographed documentation of stained-glass close-ups to enhance the artistry of Meikle Stained Glass Studio, Sunrise Studios, Yvonne Williams, and Robert McCausland Limited.
 When entering the space, one of the essential pieces of the exhibition was the re-construction and digital animation of the light reflections in St. John's into the gallery.
 Two digital animations were made for the exhibition, where each one had different elements from a variety of windows from Christopher Wallis, Meikle Stained Glass Studio, and Robert McCausland Limited.

 During my time documenting St. John's, I was able to see the lighting reflections of these windows, which motivated me to create this digitalization.
 With the idea that stained-glass windows come to life with every passing cloud or leaves, the reconstruction and digital animation of the symphony of lights reflected into the gallery was crucial.
 The animations were immersive, making them more prominent than the ones in St. John's.
 Akin to the action of me placing my hand between the sunlight to feel the light fold across my fingers, my intention with this piece was to create an enveloping cue for the viewers before they could see the rest of the exhibit.
 Thus, creating an ephemeral event within the gallery space.

 Just like the stained glass artists and studios, we were fascinated by the relationship that sunlight has with this artform.
 We explored the play between digital photography and sound to connect the church's ambiance, reinforcing a line of contact from the past to our own.
 The combination of modern technology and historical art allowed us through Symphony of Lights to reimagine and explore the vitality of the living light created by the stained-glass windows of St. John's for the viewing experience of London's community.